Gluing Branes, I

 The question then arises if there isn't another way to deal with the $D$-terms if we were working in the ALE fibration picture.
-Here we can go back to the Kobayashi-Hitchin correspondence for Higgs bundles.
+Here we can go back to the analogue of Uhlenbeck-Yau for Higgs bundles.
 The criterion of existence and uniqueness of the hermitian-Einstein metric can be phrased in terms of slope-stability.
-This is an algebro-geometric concept which we can compare in the Higgs bundle, spectral cover, and Calabi-Yau four-fold pictures.
+This is an algebro-geometric concept which we could try to compare in the Higgs bundle, spectral cover, and Calabi-Yau four-fold pictures.
 As we discuss in more detail in the next section, slope-stability can be defined in terms of Fayet-Iliopoulos parameters.
 According to \cite{Donagi:2008kj,Donagi:2010pd}, the Fayet-Iliopoulos parameters in $F$-theory are given by $\zeta_X \simeq m_{10}^4\int G \wedge J \wedge \omega_X$.
-The difficult part is to define the notion of a sub and a quotient.
+The difficult parts are (1) to properly define all possible configurations of $C_3$ on a singular Calabi-Yau in mathematical way, including the non-obvious configurations considered in this paper, and (2) to define an analogue of the notion of a sub and a quotient.
 This requires us to generalize the notion of $\Ext^0$ for sheaves to ALE fibrations.
-This has not yet been worked out, but it is clear that it exists at least in the context of ALE or del Pezzo fibrations, because the map between spectral covers and ALE fibrations is an algebraic one.
-Therefore it appears inevitable that the primitiveness condition $J \wedge G=0$ must be replaced by slope-stability for Calabi-Yau four-folds with $G$-flux.
-This is an important qualitative change, because primitiveness is a closed condition whereas stability is an open condition.
-Although in general we cannot write the physical wave functions in the Calabi-Yau four-fold or spectral cover pictures, if phrased in such terms, the essential information of existence and uniqueness of the hermitian-Einstein metric will be preserved.
+These notions are currently not available, but it is clear that some analogue should exist at least in the context of ALE or del Pezzo fibrations, because the map between spectral covers and ALE fibrations is an algebraic one, so we can in principle define them by mapping to the spectral cover side.

+At any rate, given the relation with Higgs bundles it appears inevitable that the primitiveness condition $J \wedge G=0$ must be replaced by some notion of slope-stability for Calabi-Yau four-folds with $G$-flux.
+Although in general we cannot write the physical wave functions in the Calabi-Yau four-fold or spectral cover pictures, if phrased in such terms, the essential information of existence and uniqueness of the hermitian-Einstein metric can be preserved.
+This is an important qualitative change, because primitiveness is a closed condition, whereas stability is an open condition and leads to a chamber structure in the K\"ahler moduli space.